Aiven-Open/klaw-docs/docs/blog/2023/05/making-kafka-governance-breeze-for-developers.rst

 Conclusion
 ----------

-Every organization is coming up with their own ways to solve this problem of growing number of kafka topics, schemas and issues in managing them.
-Few of them could be addressed by maintaining parts of the data in Excel, Confluence, Gitops etc, but to make developer and admin lives easier, Klaw would be your one stop solution.
+Organizations are devising unique strategies to tackle the growing complexity of managing an increasing number of Kafka topics, schemas, and associated issues.
+These strategies involve using tools like Excel, Confluence, and GitOps for partial data maintenance.

+For a comprehensive and streamlined solution that simplifies the tasks for both developers and admins, Klaw stands as a highly effective one-stop solution.

 .. code-block:: bash